Travel warning for Italy as devastating floods hit Emilia-Romagna

-People are being advised to limit their travels in northern Italy, following devastating floods which have killed at least nine people and forced thousands to flee their homes.
+People are being advised to limit their travels in northern Italy, following devastating floods which have killed at least 13 people and forced thousands to flee their homes.

 Heavy rainfall in recent days has caused 21 rivers to burst their banks in Emilia-Romagna, submerging entire towns in some parts of the region.